Stress is the body's response to pressure; it's a feeling of emotional or physical tension that may leave you

 By getting more of these kinds of rest, not only will you be able to be more relaxed, but you’ll be able to keep stress at a minimum because it’ll assist in a positive mindset.
-Resting is vital for the brain and memory so it's important to take some time out and switch off.
+Resting is vital for the brain and memory, so taking some time out and switching off is essential.

 Have A Study Balance: Avoid that stress when studying

-Life is all about having a balance, and sometimes when you don’t have that balance, you can easily become stressed.
-By having a mix of study and non-study activities, you’ll be able to have a structure in your day to day life.
-With the maintenance of this balance, you’ll learn how studying smarter not harder, and getting rest play a vital part in dealing with stress.
+Life is all about having a balance, and sometimes when you don’t have that balance, you can quickly become stressed.
+By having a mix of study and non-study activities, you’ll be able to have a structure in your day-to-day life.
+With the maintenance of this balance, you’ll learn how studying smarter not harder, and getting rest plays a vital part in dealing with stress.